ijayhub/ijayhub/README.md

 - 🔭 I’m currently working on:

-A project which i belong to a team at Chingu
+A project which i belong to a team at Chingu.

 - 🌱 I’m currently learning: